alexk101/finetune-LLM-odo/README.md

 # LLaMA-3 Fine-tuning and Inference for Code Reasoning

 This repository contains code for fine-tuning LLaMA-3 models on code reasoning tasks and running inference with the fine-tuned models.
 It is optimized for running on Frontier at ORNL.
+Few parts of this code have been adapted from this (repo)[https://github.com/0traced/frontier-finetuning]

 **NOTE**